gabriele-andolina/summer-of-code-hackathon/README.md

 The website has a responsive design to ensure a pleasant user experience whilst using different devices.
 The design is simple and user friendly.

-- The header, footer and navigation are consistent through all pages.
+- The header, footer and navigation are consistent on all pages.
 - The footer is at the bottom of the each page and contains links to social media websites.

 ## 1.3.
 Skeleton